Eagleville Preserve

 The Eagleville Preserve is three sections on either side of Rt.
 275. The northern section is the parking lot, Eagleville Dam, and recreation area.
 You can often see blue herons fishing on the dam.

 The southern section across Rt.
 275 starts off in state land.
 There are .98 miles of trail passing the site of the old Eagleville Mill.
 Heading right leads right to the Willimantic River and a small rocky area with a view of the dam falls from under the bridge.
-The trail map shows a several hundred foot DEEP trail along the river though at last hike the water had flooded this section.
+The trail map shows a several hundred foot DEEP trail along the river though this has been eroded way after several periods of flooding.

 In total, the loop is about 1.25 miles and takes 30 minutes at a leisurely pace.
-I tried hiking this property again in 2019, but a flooded area a couple hundred feet down the trail prevented any further access hopefully you’ll have better luck.
+I tried hiking this property after heavy rains in 2019, but a flooded area a couple hundred feet down the trail prevented any further access.

 Boating